jt14den/swc-tt-lecture-notes/11-load.md

   * **cognitive load theory's** proponents claim that eliminating extraneous cognitive load accelerates learning
       * it also has [been criticized](https://edtechdev.wordpress.com/2009/11/16/cognitive-load-theory-failure/), most particularly for being unfalsifiable or un-confirmable.
-      * critics say that since there's no way to tell in advance of an experiment whether something is **germane or not**, any result can be justified after the fact just by labelling that hurt performance as "extraneous" and things that don't (or enhance/enable) as "germane".
+      * critics say that since there's no way to tell in advance of an experiment whether something is **germane or not**, any result can be justified after the fact just by labelling what hurt performance as "extraneous" and things that don't (or enhance/enable) as "germane".

-**That said, some predictions *can* be made:**
+**With this said, however, some predictions *can* be made:**

 * One example is Moreno and Mayer's work on the [split-attention effect](https://en.wikipedia.org/wiki/Split_attention_effect)
     * Linguistic and visual input are processed by different parts of the human brain, and linguistic and visual memories are stored separately too.